mohammadzainabbas/Speed-Dating-ML/docs/columns_descriptions.md

-`music` | How interested are you in music ? (on a scale of 1-10) | `float` `shopping` | How interested are you in shopping ? (on a scale of 1-10) | `float` `yoga` | How interested are you in yoga/meditation ? (on a scale of 1-10) | `float`
+`music` | How interested are you in music ? (on a scale of 1-10) | `float` `shopping` | How interested are you in shopping ? (on a scale of 1-10) | `float` `yoga` | How interested are you in yoga/meditation ? (on a scale of 1-10) | `float` `exphappy` | Overall, on a scale of 1-10, how happy do you expect to be with the people you meet during the speed-dating event? | `float`

- exphappy:
-Overall, on a scale of 1-10, how happy do you expect to be with the people you meet during the speed-dating event?

-expnum:
-Out of the 20 people you will meet, how many do you expect will be interested in dating you?
+`expnum` | Out of the 20 people you will meet, how many do you expect will be interested in dating you? | `float`

 We want to know what you look for in the opposite sex.
 Waves 6-9: Please rate the importance of the following attributes in a potential date on a scale of 1-10 (1=not at all important, 10=extremely important):